Harry Potter novels available in ebook format

 Rowling, who recently announced she was turning to adult fiction, long resisted allowing the Harry Potter stories to be turned into digital format, but eventually decided that technological progress could not be stopped.

-The ebook launch raises questions over copyright infringement for the jealously guarded Potter property, although organizers are using a combination of watermarking techniques to protect against illegal copying.
+The ebook launch raises questions over copyright infringement for the jealously guarded Potter property, although organisers are using a combination of watermarking techniques to protect against illegal copying.